Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Experiments

-The gates strings are then passed to our compiler, {\tt QGL.jl}~\cite{BUQ+QGLJL}, that translates qubit gate instructions into machine instructions.
+The collection of uniquely randomized GST (rGST) circuits and the original unrandomized circuits are then passed to the {\tt QGL.jl} compiler which translates qubit gate instructions into machine instructions.
 This involves not only mapping high-level instructions to control pulses but also time-ordering and synchronizing instruction playback between all qubit control and readout channels.
-This compiler, written in Julia~\cite{Julia} enabled a $\sim 4\times$ speed-up per sequence over an earlier Python version~\cite{BUQ+QGL}.
-Moreover, {\tt QGL.jl} allows for parallel compilation of experiments using multithreading, increasing the speed-up proportionally to the number of available CPU cores.
-The compiled instructions are then passed to an arbitrary pulse sequencer (APSII)~\cite{BUQ+APS}.
-The APSII leverages pulse caching and sequencing capabilities which stores a compact representation of pulse sequences and amplitude data~\cite{RJR+17}.
-In the case of standard GST, the compiler exploits the repetitive structure of the GST experiments and the the control flow of the APSII for a compact sequence representation that allows uninterrupted playback of sequence instructions.
-Due to the nature of the randomization process, the rGST experiments lack any kind of repetition or subroutine structure which completely rules out a brute-force approach to writing all $N = \, 1000$ unique randomizations to hardware.
-For these values of $L$ and $N$ we produce over 3.5 million single qubit instructions for these 1000 randomizations of $\ell$GST the control hardware has to process.

-To collect the data for the experiments described here, the randomized experiments were broken into sets of 10 randomizations (10 sets of $\sim$3500 sequences), in order to fit in the hardware DRAM.
-These 10 single shot runs of rGST are interleaved with 10 shots of unrandomized GST.
-The process is repeated 100 times until 1000 shots for each GST experiment are acquired.
-Each data point in Fig.~\ref{fig:reconstruction} correspond to a single round of the process illustrated in Fig.~\ref{fig:data_diagram}.
+We note, this process takes significantly more time than the generation or randomization of the GST circuits.
+The compiled instructions are then passed to the pulse sequencer which is used to control the qubit.
+Due to the nature of the randomization process, the rGST experiments lack any kind of repetition or subroutine structure which rules out any efficient storage in hardware memory of a complete set of circuits.
+To address this, the set of randomized experiments are broken into groups of 10 in order to fit in the control hardware memory.
+These 10 single shot runs of rGST were then interleaved with 10 shots of unrandomized $\ell$GST.
+The process is repeated 100 times for each data point in Fig.~\ref{fig:reconstruction}.
+The complete process flow for a single round of experiment generation is illustrated in Fig.~\ref{fig:data_diagram}.

-Additionally, we use a ``diatomic'' implementation of single qubit Clifford group operations, meaning each Clifford group operation is performed with two $X_{\pi/2}$ pulses of fixed length (50 ns) and three possible Z-frame updates~\cite{MWC+17,Johnson2015}.
-This ensures all Clifford operations have equal duration and are composed of a single control pulse.